Perhaps the most interesting episode so far.

 Dwarkesh Patel 0:00:50

-Okay.
-So first, I really want to jump into the FTX saga.
+First, I really want to jump into the FTX saga.
 What the hell happened?
-Let me just like leave an open ended question for you.
+Let me just leave that as an open ended question for you.

 Byrne Hobart 0:00:59